GlitcherOG/SSX-Level-Viewer/README.md

 - Tweak Toggle Object Script
 - Standardise SSXModder XYZ Points
 - Scroll wheel to have variable speed
-- Redo Point Selector to always be there but hidden doing so should allow for multi selection easier
 - Limit Mouse Look so camera doesnt freak out
-- Selection to move patch outside relative mode
 - Settings for keybindings, workspace path
 - Open File for Settings Page